 Livestock meat and dairy are responsible for 14.5 percent of human-made global greenhouse gas emissions of methane (25 times more potent than CO2 at trapping heat in the atmosphere over 100 years) that beef and sheep belch out.

 Every day that you forgo meat and dairy can reduce your carbon footprint by pounds means 2,920 pounds a year.

-Besides, growing veggies requires very little energy as compared to that of meat.
-Hence, changing our lifestyles i.e., eating mostly fruits, veggies, grains, and beans, is just the right step towards reducing greenhouse gases into the atmosphere.
+Besides, growing veggies requires very little energy as compared to that meat.
+Hence, changing our lifestyles i.e., eating mostly fruits, veggies, grains, and beans, is just the right step towards reducing greenhouse gases in the atmosphere.

 Reduce: Less stuff means less waste.
 Take your own reusable bag with you whenever you are out to shop.
 Try to avoid items with excess packaging.
 Choose the product wisely while you buy it.
 Support companies that are environmentally responsible and sustainable.